An innovator’s perspective on the Trumpocalypse

 It’s way too soon or too late to start to be wise about the Trumpocalypse.
-Even if 2005 European referendum in France and Brexit were no weak signals, but very much loud and clear bullhorns thank you.
+Even if the 2005 European referendum in France and Brexit were no weak signals, they were very loud and clear bullhorns.
+Thank you.
 Well, anyway.
 My line of work is not in politics or sociological comments, so I’ll leave it at that.
-No, the thing specifically, I relentlessly want to hammer down again is about innovation.
+No, the thing specifically I relentlessly want to hammer down again is innovation.

 Innovation is about changing the socio-economic status quo.